criteo/kafka-sharp/README.md

 `ClusterClient` (untyped API) or `KafkaConsumer` (typed API).
 When using a consumer group you can manage offsets via specifying an autcommit period or requiring commits directly (or mix both).
-In simple mode you can directly specify which offsets to start consuming from (including latest and earliest offsets). `Pause` and `Resume` methods are available in both mode to stop / resume consuimg from a topic.
+In simple mode you can directly specify which offsets to start consuming from (including latest and earliest offsets). `Pause` and `Resume` methods are available in both modes to stop / resume consuming from a topic.

 ### Deserialization